Shaken Dynamics on the 3-D Cubic Lattice: Abstract

 \section{Abstract}

-On the space of $\pm 1$ spin configurations on the 3d-square lattice, we consider the \emph{shaken dynamics}, a parallel Markovian dynamics that can be interpreted in terms of Probabilistic Cellular Automata, whose transition probabilities are defined in terms of a pair ferromagnetic Ising-type Hamiltonian with nearest neighbor interaction $J$, depending on an additional parameter $q$, measuring the tendency of the system to remain locally in the same state.
-We compute the stationary measure of the shaken dynamics and we investigate its relation with the Gibbs measure for the Ising model.
+On the space of $\pm 1$ spin configurations on the 3$d$-square lattice, we consider the \emph{shaken dynamics}, a parallel Markovian dynamics that can be interpreted in terms of Probabilistic Cellular Automata.
+The transition probabilities are defined in terms of pair ferromagnetic Ising-type Hamiltonians with nearest neighbor interaction $J$, depending on an additional parameter $q$, measuring the tendency of the system to remain locally in the same state.
+Odd times and even times have different transition probabilities.
+We compute the stationary measure of the shaken dynamics and we investigate its relation with the Gibbs measure for the 3$d$ Ising model.
 It turns out that the two parameters $J$ and $q$ tune the geometry of the underlying lattice.
-By a judicious use of perturbative methods we show rigorously that our model exhibits a line of critical points in $J-q$ plane that separates the ordered phase from the disordered one, and we perform numerical simulation to determine the phase transition curve.
-Our method allows us to find in a unified way the critical values of $J$ for Ising model with first neighbors interaction, defined on a whole class of lattice, intermediate between the two-dimensional hexagonal and the three-dimensional cubic one, such as, for example, the tetrahedral lattice.
-Finally we estimate the critical exponents of the magnetic susceptibility and show that our model captures a phase transition in the geometry of the system at $q = 0$.
+We conjecture the existence of unique line of critical points in $J-q$ plane.
+By a judicious use of perturbative methods we delimit the region where such curve must lie and we perform numerical simulation to determine it.
+Our method allows us to find in a unified way the critical values of $J$ for Ising model with first neighbors interaction, defined on a whole class of lattices, intermediate between the two-dimensional hexagonal and the three-dimensional cubic one, such as, for example, the tetrahedral lattice.
+Finally we estimate the critical exponents of the magnetic susceptibility and show that our model captures a dimensional transition in the geometry of the system at $q = 0$.